iqbalyarkhan/old-website/content/2020-03-17--Minimum-Spanning-Tree.md

 Therefore, the requirements are:
 - The tree needs to be connected
-- The tree needs to be acyclic
+- The tree needs to be acyclic (when adding a node to the tree, it shouldn't create a cycle)
 - The tree needs to have the minimum weight

 An observation: once you have a minimum spanning tree, this condition would hold true: